CourseWork Content Policies

-CourseWork has a policy to post all content necessary for the educational requirements of the course, but this should not be the only means to access required reading materials.
-Any required curriculum materials should continue to be printed out in a reader format, whether that is a syllabus, handout or required presentation materials.
-This policy is in place to ensure that the cost of printing is not transferred from the department to the student.
+CourseWork has a policy that instructors post all content necessary for the educational requirements of the course, but this should not be the only means to access required reading materials.

-The "Homepage" on a course' CourseWork site is essential for giving the curriculum consistency in the kinds of information that is on a course website.
-There is a standard icon and an HTML page that requires the following information:
+The "Homepage" on a course's CourseWork site is essential for giving the curriculum consistency in the kinds of information that is on a course website.
+The standard information that should be included on the homepage include:

 Course director name, office, phone, email